Merrell Moab Speed 2 Review | Worth It In 2026?

 Here I am going to give my HONEST Merrell Moab Speed 2 review for those wondering if these hiking shoes are WORTH it in 2026.

-I have personally tested these shoes for over 80 miles, I will be giving you my professional insights as well as overall testing scores.
+I have personally tested these shoes over 150 miles, and I will share my professional insights and overall test scores.

-Editor’s Note: We updated this review on 12/31/25 with a new verdict section, as well as new insights after 40 new testing miles.
+Editor’s Note: We updated this review on 6/29/26, with updates after 150 miles, as well as new video of us testing them on the Gros Pitons.

 moab speed 2 on rocky trails